 Please email firstname.lastname@example.org with

 Fill in this Equal Opportunities form. https://forms.gle/MdDo3tpnNCHUygYo6

 Deadlines for Application: Sunday 3rd October, 5pm

 We can support applications to Access to Work funding should you need, for example, a BSL interpreter, specialist software or a support worker to help you in this role.

 Message us using text or video on Instagram @producedmoon

 Who are Produced Moon?

-Produced Moon are an interactive digital theatre company working between Glasgow and London.
-We are a registered SCIO (SC050021) run by two Co-Artistic Directors, digital artist and mathematician Melanie Frances and queer immersive theatre maker Leonie Rae Gasson.
+Produced Moon are an interactive digital theatre company working across Scotland.
+We are a registered SCIO (SC050021) run by two Co-Artistic Directors, digital artist and mathematician Melanie Frances and queer neurodivergent immersive theatre maker Leonie Rae Gasson.
 Our work ranges from escape rooms to game theatre, participatory digital storytelling to 360 degree film.
 We play with form and push at the boundaries between live and digital work.

 Care and Inclusion